ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Is Opportunity Monopolized?

-NO ONE IS KEPT POOR BECAUSE OTHER PEOPLE HAVE MONOPOLIZED THE WEALTH and have put a fence around it.
+No one is kept poor because other people have monopolized the wealth and have put a fence around it.
 You may be shut off from engaging in business in certain lines, but there are other channels open to you.

 At different periods the tide of opportunity sets in different directions, according to the needs of the whole and the particular stage of social evolution which has been reached.
 There is abundance of opportunity for the person who will go with the tide, instead of trying to swim against it.

 So workers, either as individuals or as a class, are not deprived of opportunity.
-The workers are not being "kept down" by their masters; they are not being "ground" by the trusts and big business.
+The workers are not being kept down by their masters; they are not being ground by the trusts and big business.
 As a class, they are where they are because they do not do things in a certain way.

 The working class may become the master class whenever they will begin to do things in a certain way.
 The law of wealth is the same for them as it is for all others.
 This they must learn, and they will remain where they are as long as they continue to do as they do.
 The individual worker, however, is not held down by an entire class's ignorance of these laws; he can follow the tide of opportunity to riches, and this book will tell him how.